drug-design/course/docs/chapters/protein-structure.md

 #### Polymer Amino-Acids

-A series of amino acids joined by peptide bonds form a polypeptide chain.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/polymer-amino-acids-eb53aef0'><i class='fa fa-play' aria-hidden='true'></i></button>A series of amino acids joined by peptide bonds form a polypeptide chain.
 Each amino acid unit is called a "residue".
 A polypeptide chain consists of a regularly repeating part, called the "main chain" or the "backbone" and a variable part, comprising the distinctive side chains.

 === "2D chain"